 Activities: Hiking, walking and sightseeing are included in the program as everyday activities and are suitable for people of all ages who live an active life.
 Croatia has pleasant temperatures in Spring and Autumn and our routes do not use and dangerous paths or those which are too physically demanding.
 Although, please make sure to bring comfortable walking shoes.

-After breakfast check out from your guesthouse in Gruda and transfer to Dubrovnik.
-During the morning you will have guided walking tour and historical tour of the Old City of Dubrovnik.
-Dubrovnik is a beautiful, historic city of lovely red-roofed buildings all surrounded by inpenetrable walls.
-This gem is a part of UNESCO World Heritage site.
-As George Bernard Shaw once said, "those who seek paradise on Earth should come to Dubrovnik and see Dubrovnik."
-The tour includes an orientation city tour with a guide, up to 2 hours.
+After breakfast check out from your guesthouse in Gruda and transfer to Dubrovnik (included).
+During the morning you can join an optional guided historical walking tour of the Old City of Dubrovnik.
+Dubrovnik is a beautiful city of lovely red-roofed buildings, crammed full of history and all surrounded by impenetrable walls.
+This highlight of any stay in this area is a UNESCO World Heritage site.
+As George Bernard Shaw once said, "those who seek paradise on Earth should come to Dubrovnik ..."
+The tour includes an orientation city tour with a guide of up to 2 hours.

 Mljet, often called "the green island” because of its lush vegetation is a pearl in the Adriatic and

-one of the 8 Croatian National Parks.
-As with Sipan there is beautiful Mediterranean vegetation, clear blue sea, numerous bays, beaches and cliffs... but also two lovely salt lakes - warm even early in the year.
-Our day starts with transfer to the port of Dubrovnik, from where we will take a boat to Polace on Mljet.
-Our walking begins on arrival at the village of Polace behind the ancient remains of a Roman palace dating from the 2nd century and continues through the National Park and around the salt lakes.
+one of the eight Croatian National Parks.
+As with Lopud, there is beautiful Mediterranean vegetation, clear blue sea, numerous bays, beaches and cliffs... but also two lovely salt lakes - warm even early in the year.
+The day starts with a transfer to the port of Dubrovnik, from where you will take a boat to Polace on Mljet.
+The walking begins on arrival at the village of Polace behind the ancient remains of a Roman palace dating from the 2nd Century and continues through the National Park and around the salt lakes.

-Self guided walking tour in an area of the national park, we suggest walking to the highest peak in the national park area, hill Montokuc; on your way from Montokuc you head down through pine forests to salt lakes.
+Today, your self guided walking tour takes you to another area of the national park; we suggest walking to the highest peak in the area, Montokuc Hill near Govedjari.
+On your way back down from Montokuc you can head through the pine forests to the salt lakes near Babine Kuce.

-Transfer to Dubrovnik where you have a free day.
+Transfer to your accommodation in Dubrovnik where you have a free day.

 Transfer to Dubrovnik airport.